Borders

 Color Pairing

 Border tokens define geometry only.
-They do not define semantic meaning through color.
+They do not define semantic meaning through colour.

 border: var(--token-border-outline-control-width)